-- Withdrawal limits: Federal laws prevent you from withdrawing cash from your account more than six times each month.
-After making 6 withdrawals in a month, you might have to pay a fee to make any additional withdrawals.
+- Withdrawal limits: A federal law was implemented previously to prevent you from withdrawing cash from your account more than six times each month, but this rule was suspended in 2020.
+Some banks still limit customers to six withdrawals in a month, and you might have to pay a fee to make any additional withdrawals.

-- Lack of physical branches: Many of the banks that offer the top APYs don’t have physical branch locations.
+- Lack of physical branches: Many of the banks that offer the top APYs don’t have physical branch locations, which helps them save money to pass on through higher interest rates.
 If you prefer brick-and-mortar banking, you might miss out on the highest APYs.

 If you don’t need flexible access to the funds and want to lock in higher interest rates, other financial products might be a better fit.
-For example, you might opt for a CD to tuck away funds in a low risk way.
-Or, if you are saving for a long-term goal, like retirement, you might choose to build an investment portfolio instead.
+For example, you might opt for a CD to tuck away funds in a low-risk way.
+Or, if you are saving for a long-term goal, like retirement, you might choose to work with a financial advisor to build an investment portfolio instead.

 If you’re keeping money in a savings account — and you should be — it makes sense to let that money earn as much as it can.
 A high-yield savings account may be the right solution for you.
 However, the interest rate isn’t the only feature to consider.
 Before opening an account, shop around to find the one with the combination of features and interest rate that will meet your financial needs.
 Pay attention to the fine print to make sure you understand account limitations, especially if the bank offers tiered interest rates.